 The tour offers a variety of expansive vistas to photograph with classical landscape framing, particularly useful in the High Atlas just south of Marrakesh, in the Dades Valley and the desert dunes.
 These locations as well as others in the desert regions around Ait Benhaddou also lend themselves to more intimate abstract landscape interpretations, treating scenes as graphic elements with shape and form coming to the fore.
 In the dunes, we concentrate on finding shapes and flow in the sand as well as passing camel trains which is always a favourite.

 All the hotels on tour are carefully selected for their unique style and traditional charms.
 Many guests have been surprised by the level of comfort.
 Wifi and air-conditioning are standard along the route and three have swimming pools.
 There’s no room sharing or supplement arriving as a single person – you’ll have your en-suite private bathroom.
 Couples are welcome and this is also a popular option.
 Evening dining is regional cuisine served in the hotels.
 Alcohol is available in some of the establishments but as we head towards the desert, the menus become more limited in choice and wine and beer are less frequently available.
 All the hotels can cater for vegetarians and vegan diets.
 View our link here to choose the right photography tour.

 Join a group and reserve your place

-Our Morocco photography tours offer exceptional value, introducing you to local people en-route for portraits and providing a comprehensive photographic experience from a published photographer and guide.
-It’s designed as a tour to include a range of imagery and experiences, rather than extensive image reviews and feedback.
-For more in-depth workshops in reportage and landscape photography, please visit our new workshops page where we offer unique events in location photography: Creative Camera.
+Our Morocco photography tours offer exceptional value, introducing you to local people for portraits and providing a comprehensive photographic experience from a published photographer and guide.
+It’s designed as a tour to include a range of imagery and experiences.
+For a longer trip including the imperial cities of the north, we have a Grand Tour of Morocco with upgraded accommodation.